Category

 Data Storytelling for Beginners

-Working with data can be so incredibly creative.
-Data is, of course, first and foremost something rational and sober.
-But if we put it in the right context and prepare it so that we can read it like a story, we breathe life into it and assign it a concrete meaning.
+Working with data can thus be incredibly creative.
+Data is, of course, primarily something rational and sober.
+But if we put them in the right context and prepare them so that we can read them like a story, we breathe life into them and give them a concrete meaning.
 This method is often referred to as data storytelling.
-It sounds interesting, but also somewhat lyrical.
-What's behind it?
+That sounds interesting, but also a bit lyrical.
+What is behind it?

-First of all, facts are best understood and interpreted when they are placed in context.
-This is because context creates a link to a specific situation and resolves previously asked questions.
-We create this framework by, simply put, telling stories.
-Data storytelling provides us with a way to generate comprehensive and fast information from our data.
+For starters, facts are best understood and interpreted when they are placed in context.
+Because context relates to a specific situation and resolves previously asked questions.
+We create this framework by telling stories, simply put.
+Data storytelling gives us a way to generate comprehensive and quick information from our data.

-By processing data visually, we make a lot of work easier for our brains (and the brains of everyone else who is searching for meaningful information with us).
-If we combine dry information with interesting images, we are able to translate this content into meaningful added value more quickly (or at all).
-Only the interplay of intellect and emotion leads to sustainable decisions.
+By visually processing data, we make a lot of work easier for our brains (and the brains of everyone else who is with us in search of meaningful information).
+If we combine dry information with interesting images, we are able to translate this content more quickly (or at all) into meaningful added value for us.
+Only the interplay of reason and emotion leads to sustainable decisions.

 Data storytelling as a creative controlling method